syncfusion-content/maui-docs/MAUI/LinearProgressBar/Segments.md

 documentation: ug
 ---

-# Segments in .NET MAUI ProgressBar (Progress Bar)
+# Segments in .NET MAUI SfLinearProgressBar (Linear Progress Bar)

 To visualize the progress of multiple sequential tasks, split the progress bar into multiple segments by setting the `SegmentCount` property as demonstrated in the following code sample.